The Mouse That Jack Built: Plot

 Somewhere in Beverly Hills, in the house of Jack Benny (a sign out front proclaims, "Star of Stage * Screen * Radio * Television...also cartoons"), a mouse version of Jack is practicing his violin—off-key—and saying to himself, "Who is this guy Isaac Stern?"
 (In real life Benny and Stern were good friends.)
 Outside Jack's mouse hole, a cat is lying in wait, wearing ear muffs to filter out the discordant sound of Jack's violin.

 Jack calls his servant, Rochester (portrayed as a dark brown mouse) to get his white suit, which Rochester is wearing at the time.
 Jack tells the valet that his rental period is up (a week for $5.00, equal to $ today) and he needs the suit because he is taking Mary Livingstone out for her birthday, and, true to character, is looking for a good cheap restaurant.

 While waiting for Mary, Jack decides to count his cheese in a basement vault.
 Using a coin on a string, he opens the lock, which appears to be a coin-operated lock from a pay toilet.
 As soon as he walks through the door, he takes a cane from a nail on the wall and starts humming "We're in the Money".
 When he reaches the bottom of the stairs, he reaches through a hole and trips a razor blade hanging above the passageway like a guillotine.
 He then comes up to a derringer and uses the cane to trip the trigger on the derringer.
 Finally, he comes up to another hole, reaches through with the cane and trips a mousetrap.
 He then reaches the vault door, opens a combination lock, pulls the door open and numerous sound effects including various alarms, a foghorn and machine gun noises are heard.

-Ed, the vault guard, asks "Halt!
-Who goes there?", and then an exchange is heard where Ed, apparently having been in the vault for a long time, asks "We win the war yet?"
-When Benny assures Ed that the war has been won, thinking that Benny was referring to World War I, Ed says: "Good.
-What do you think they'll do with the Kaiser?"
+Then Ed, the vault guard, asks "Halt!
+Who goes there?", and then an exchange is heard where Ed, apparently having been in the vault for a long time, some 14 years after World War II, asks "We win the war yet?"
+When Benny assures Ed that the war has been won, Ed says: "Good.
+What do you think they'll do with the Kaiser?", thinking he was referring to World War I, the joke being that he's been there a very long time, over 40 years.